I landed in development through a series of very interesting events and jobs.

 In March 2015 I recall Facebook's F8 event happening at Fort Mason right across the street.
 I didn't know what was going on but remember Googling these people from their conference tags – founder, designer, engineer, all kinds of people.
 Why were these people so excited about what they did?
 That type of energy is something I need in my life.

-That night I began taking the online CS50 course – I had no clue what I was doing.
+I started taking the online CS50 course, really having no clue what was going on.

 Learning to build software doesn't come over night, so the next few years would be working as close as possible to technology.